Mongolia · Bird Electrocution Mitigation

 Durability — covers in the field

-The first covers were installed in December 2018.
-By August 2023, after up to 4 years in Mongolia's harsh climate, the failure rate was zero.
+The first covers were installed in December 2019.
+By February 2026, after more than 6 years in Mongolia’s harsh climate, the failure rate was zero.

 Six criteria met